paraclean023-coder/ParaCLEAN/README.md

 ```bash
 python pipeline.py --config config_multi.yaml
 ```
+Progress and outputs are logged to the console.
+Each step writes intermediate `.tsv` files to the specified output directory.

 ## Configuration

-The pipeline supports both single-corpus and multi-corpus runs.
+The pipeline supports both **single-corpus** and **multi-corpus** runs.

-- In single runs, one input corpus passes through all selected steps sequentially.
+- **Single-corpus** runs: one corpus passes sequentially through all selected steps.
-- In multi-corpus runs, several corpora are at first processed individually through the scoring steps, then **merged** for filtering, deduplication and normalisation.
+- **Multi-corpus** runs: several corpora are processed individually up to the scoring steps, then **merged** for filtering, deduplication, and normalisation.

-The pipeline is configured via a YAML file.
-Example config files are provided for both single and multi file inputs.
-Below is a single file example:
+### Example: Single-Corpus Run

 ```yaml
 # ===========================